rewindio/aws-cloudfront-auto-invalidator/README.md

 sam local invoke --event SampleEvent.json
 ```
 This will invoke your function and pass it the contents of SampleEvent.json.
 You will need to modify SampleEvent.json to represent a valid S3 bucket.

+## Running Tests

+Setup your python environment using venv or .devcontainer.

+`PYTHONPATH=. pytest .`